 What’s the Big IDEA?

-Our young people have the world at their fingertips, but they also require new skill sets to thrive and succeed in a constantly changing environment.
-Like the digital world, education continues to evolve rapidly as new standards and performance measures are introduced.
-The new GCSEs and new grading system are all on the horizon for our students.
+Young people have the world at their fingertips, but they also require new skill sets to thrive and succeed in a constantly changing environment.
+Like the digital world, education continues to evolve rapidly as new standards and performance measures have been introduced.
+The new GCSEs and new grading system are now with us.